-Proposed Autumn visit to Army Flying Museum and Hawk Conservancy Trust - October 2021
+Autumn visit to Army Flying Museum and Hawk Conservancy Trust - Thursday 21st October 2021

-Milford Probus club is investigating a proposed combined visit to the Army Flying Museum at Middle Wallop followed by a visit to the Hawk Conservancy Trust at Andover.
-The proposed date is in the week commencing 18th October.
+Milford Probus club is organising the next combined visit.
+It will be to the Army Flying Museum at Middle Wallop followed by a visit to the Hawk Conservancy Trust at Andover.
+The date is Thursday 21st October.

 The Hawk Conservancy Trust